arjunr00/opengl-basics/README.md

 ## How to build

 **Ubuntu:**
-Enter the following commands in a shell at the root of this repository:
+Enter the following commands in a shell at the root of this repository (replacing `build` with whatever directory name you want):
 ```bash
 $ cmake -B build .
 $ make -C build